Please wait while the search results are loading...

 SPOTLIGHT: Aircraft Emissions

 The Holy Grail of airliner engineering is to save dramatic amounts of fuel, which will require significant savings in weight in both airframes and engines, along with improvements in engine design.
 The next generation of jet engines will soon be commercialized, as the global airline industry has set high goals for fuel consumption reduction.
-Engine manufacturer Pratt & Whitney has designed an engine called PurePower PW 1000G that promises double-digit reductions in fuel use and emissions while reducing engine noise by as much as 50%.
-It will be offered on the new Airbus A320neo.
+Engine manufacturer Pratt & Whitney designed an engine called PurePower PW 1000G that offers a 16% to 20% reduction in fuel use and emissions while reducing engine noise by as much as 75%.
+It is offered on the new Airbus A320neo.
 The engine uses a technology called Geared Turbofan.
 This radical engine utilizes a gear box to vary the speeds between the fan and the turbine for more efficiency.
+However, the PW 1000G has faced significant reliability challenges and premature maintenance issues and as of 2026 was undergoing a transition phase to develop durability upgrades.

-GE, in partnership with French aerospace and defense firm Safran SA, has created a new joint venture called CFM International (www.cfmaeroengines.com ).
-It developed the LEAP engine with dramatically lower emissions, 16% fuel use reduction and much quieter operation, which was first delivered in mid-2015 to Commercial Aircraft Corporation of China (COMAC).
+GE Aviation, in partnership with French aerospace and defense firm Safran SA, created a joint venture called CFM International (www.cfmaeroengines.com ).
+It developed the LEAP engine with dramatically lower emissions, 16% fuel use reduction and much quieter operation, which was first delivered to Commercial Aircraft Corporation of China (COMAC).
 The LEAP engines are available on both the new Airbus A320neo and the Boeing 737 MAX.
-Meanwhile CFM International is working on a revolutionary design, an “open rotor” concept—something like the open propellers on non-jets, with exceptional weight savings and efficiency.
+Meanwhile CFM International is working on a revolutionary design called the RISE Program, an “open rotor” concept—something like the open propellers on non-jets, with exceptional weight savings and efficiency.

 Boeing’s new 777X features 233-foot-long carbon fiber wings, with improved aerodynamics that require 15% less thrust than earlier 777 models.
 The wings have hydraulic actuators that fold hinged wingtips after landings, allowing the jets to use taxiways and gates in standard sizes.